rubendleon/Demo-ContosoExpenseReporting/Demo.md

 <a name="Demo" />
 ## Demo ##

 Throughout the course of this session, we will show the power and flexibility of Windows Azure by taking an on-premises application and associated database, and migrate them to Windows Azure.
-We will first use our IaaS services to migrate the database to a Virtual machine with SQL Server 2012 and the application to a Windows  Azure Cloud Service.
-We will then highlight our PaaS services by migrating the database to SQL Azure and extending the functionality of the application to use our Windows Azure storage services.
+We will first use our IaaS services to migrate the database to a virtual machine with SQL Server 2012 and the application to a Windows  Azure Cloud Service.
+We will then highlight our PaaS services by migrating the database to SQL Azure and extend the functionality of the application to use our Windows Azure storage services.

-This demo is composed of the following segments:
+This demo contains the following segments:

 1. [Contoso Expense Reporting Application Overview](#segment1).
 1. [Migrating to Windows Azure with Virtual Machines & SQL Server 2012](#segment2).